wuhao5688/RNN-TrajModel/README.md

 - Run main function in `main.py`

 ### Details of configuration
-All model setting are included in `config` file or can be set through the instance of `Config` class.
+All model settings are included in `config` file or can be set through the instance of `Config` class.
-To run the model, the following settings are important and should be set according your own dataset.
+To run the model, the following settings are important and should be set according to your own dataset.
-- `dataset_name`: give a name to your own dataset and put all stuffs w.r.t. this dataset into the directory named by this name (as the directory tree structure as the above section).
+- `dataset_name`: give a name to your own dataset and put all stuffs w.r.t. this dataset into the directory named by this name (as the directory tree structure in the above section).
 - `workspace`: the place you want to put all data in, e.g. `\home\data`.
 Note that you may have several datasets, e.g., with the names being, `dataset1`, `dataset2`, ... .
 The directory may like as follows,